 The life cycle of an API involves setup and deployment, management, and engaging users on an API Portal.
 To perform these tasks, you might need to obtain permissions and roles from the Anypoint Platform administrator for your organization.

 The following diagram depicts the workflow, color-coding tasks as follows:

 API or app developer task (blue)

 You can deploy an API implementation to a Mule Runtime that runs on a server, such as CloudHub in the public cloud.
 You can also deploy to a private cloud or hybrid.
-A hybrid deployment is an API deployed on a private server but having metadata processed in the public cloud.
-Regardless of the server location, each server belongs to an environment, such as Design, Test, or Production.
+Hybrid deployment is an API deployed on a private server but having metadata processed in the public cloud.
+Regardless of the server location, each server belongs to an environment, such as Dev, Test, or Production.
 Servers are defined in business groups and each business group can have multiple environments.
 You publish your API on the portal and apps request access, as depicted in the following diagram.

 Some features might not be visible or accessible to you, depending on the entitlements you purchased.